carhuang/MultiTask-API/README.md

 ## Run Project in Docker
 The files `.dockerignore`, `Dockerfile`, and `compose.yaml` are used to create Docker containers for this app.
 You will need to install Docker in your computer system.
 1. Change `MONGODB_URL` in `dev.env` and `test.env` to `mongodb://mngo:27017/task-manager-api` and `mongodb://mongo:27017/task-manager-api-test`.
-2. Run `$ docker compose up -d` in the `/Multitask` project directory to run the web and mongo services.
+2. Run `$ docker compose up -d` in the `/Multitask` project directory to run the web and mongo services in detached mode.
 3. You can then run the Jest tests inside the Docker container by:
 ```
 $ docker ps